 Our Experience Using This Home Gym

-The Inspire Fitness FTX functional trainer is one of most popular trainers and it's considered a good alternative to joining a commercial gym.
+The Inspire Fitness FTX functional trainer is one of most popular trainers and it's considered a good

 I wanted to really get under the hood of this machine, so I went through the whole process - from ordering to using it - so I could give you some real insight.
 I've been using the Inspire FTX for about 1 year so here is my first hand experience.